What is SEND and how many children get support?

 In England, up to £6,000 of the initial cost of supporting a pupil with SEND must come from mainstream school budgets.

-Further costs of EHCPs and the full cost of supporting those in special schools are covered by a local authority's ring-fenced high needs funding.
+Further costs of EHCPs and the full cost of supporting those in special schools are covered by a local authorities, but will be taken on by central government by 2028.

 Councils also pay independent special school fees for around 38,000 pupils, partly because of a lack of specialist places in the state sector.
 The average cost for an independent special school place is about £61,500 a year per pupil, compared to about £24,000 per pupil in state-funded special schools, according to the IFS.

-Transport to and from school for SEND pupils is funded separately by councils.
+Transport to and from school for pupils with SEND is funded separately by councils.
 In 2023/24, councils spent £1.5bn on school transport for 470,000 students, more than double the amount in 2015/16.

 In recent years, the cost of providing SEND support has regularly outstripped the funding councils receive from central government, leading to rising debts.